mlc-ai/mlc-llm/docs/prebuilt_models.rst

       mlc_llm chat HF://mlc-ai/Llama-2-7b-chat-hf-q4f16_1-MLC

-  To run the model with Python API, see :doc:`the Python page </deploy/python>` (all other downloading steps are the same as CLI).
+  To run the model with Python API, see :ref:`the Python page <deploy-python-chat-module>` (all other downloading steps are the same as CLI).

 .. for a blank line